luka-schulz/collective-unconscious/README.md

 ###### Created by Luka Schulz
 ## The Collective Unconscious
-It seems that you have found my exocortex, a curated collection of all the scintilating gems that I have found while bumbling around the internet over the year.
+It seems that you have found my exocortex, a curated collection of all the scintilating gems that I have found while bumbling around the internet over the years.
 Feel free to poke around, get inspired, but never forget to get back to the real world.

 ### Visual Inspiration
 [Otaku Gangster](http://otakugangsta.com/ "Otaku Gangster")